 To treat vulvar and vaginal atrophy (VVA), Premarin Vaginal Cream should be applied in a cyclic regimen of 21 days on therapy, followed by 7 days off therapy.
 Generally, women should be started at the 0.5 g dosage strength.
 Dosage adjustments (0.5 to 2 g) may be made based on individual response.

-A single tube of prescription Premarin Vaginal Cream usually lasts from 3 to more than 6 months depending on the dose prescribed.
+A single tube of prescription Premarin Vaginal Cream can last up to 6 months depending on the dose prescribed.

 Estrogens should be used at the lowest effective dose, for the shortest duration consistent with treatment goals and risks for the individual woman.
 You and your doctor should talk regularly to decide how long you need treatment.